-Source: Wisconsin Department of Instruction; Minnesota Department of Education, Minnesota Report Card
+Source: Wisconsin Department of Instruction; Minnesota Department of Education, Minnesota Report

+Card

-Wisconsin data compares the percentage of students who complete high school with their adjusted cohort and earn a credential.
+- The Wisconsin data compares the percentage of students who complete high school with their adjusted cohort and earn a credential.
 A cohort is a distinct group of students who enter 9th grade together.
 The Minnesota graduation rate is a four-year, on-time graduation rate based on a cohort of first time 9th grade students plus transfers into the cohort within the four year period minus transfers out of the cohort within the four year period.
-The 4-year rate is the percentage of students who complete within 4 years or less.

-County graduation rates were calculated by averaging the completion rates of the school districts within each county.
-See Indicator Appendix for a specific list of school districts included in the data for each county.
+The 4-year rate is the percentage of students who complete within 4 years or less. - County graduation rates were calculated by averaging the completion rates of the school districts within each County.
+See Indicator Appendix for a specific list of school districts included in the data for each County.

+The American College Test (ACT) is a national college admissions examination that is one of the primary measures of college readiness and is an entrance requirement for many colleges and universities.
 The American College Test (ACT) is designed to assess educational development and the ability to complete college level work.
-It is used nationally for college admissions and is one of the primary measures of college readiness.
 The ACT consists of four subject areas and a timed writing test.
-The 215-question, multiple-choice test covers English, mathematics, reading, science, and an optional writing section.
-It is an optional exam typically taken by college-bound students in their junior or senior years.
-The Scholastic Assessment Test (SAT), an alternative test that is reason-based instead of content-based, is required by some colleges.
+The 215-question, multiplechoice test covers English, mathematics, reading, science, and an optional writing section.
+The ACT is typically taken by college-bound students in their junior or senior years.
+The Scholastic Assessment Test (SAT), an alternative test that is reason-based instead of content-based, may be required by some private and out-of-state colleges.
 Each portion of the ACT has a maximum score of 36.
 The composite score is the weighted average of the four (or five) subject-specific scores.
 In 2014, less than one-tenth of 1% of all students who took the ACT scored a perfect 36.
 Typically, students who take a rigorous college preparatory curriculum will score better on the ACT.
 Composite score averages are influenced by the percentage of students who opt to take the test--the greater the percentage, the lower the composite average.
-Students are allowed to retake the ACT, with only the most recent score being recorded.^{xviii}
+Students are allowed to retake the ACT, with only the most recent score being recorded18.

 On average, 60-79% of graduating students in WI and MN take the ACT.
 The ACT is not required for admission to two-year Minnesota and Wisconsin technical and career colleges.
-Figure 12 shows ACT scores for the Great Rivers Region for the past five years.
+Figure 13 shows ACT scores for the Great Rivers Region for the past five years.
 Overall, students in the Great Rivers Region score similarly to the national average.
 Students in La Crosse and Houston County have the highest composite scores in the region in 2013.

-Figure 12: Average ACT Scores (max.
-36)
+FIGURE 13: ACT SCORES

 2009 2010 2011 2012 2013

 La Crosse 22.2 22.1 22.6 22.8 22.5

 Monroe 21.7 21.6 22.4 21.6 21.6

 Trempealeau 22 21.6 21.8 21.7 21.8

 Vernon 21.4 20.1 21.7 22.2 22

 WI State 22.3 22.1 22.2 22.1 22.2

 Houston 23.2 23.6 22.8 22.2 22

 MN State 22.7 22.9 22.9 22.8 23

 National 21.1 21 21.1 21.1 20.9

-Source: V /isconsin Departmo ent of Instruction, Minnesota Depart ment of Educatio on
+Source: Wisconsin Department of Instruction, Minnesota Department of Education